simpx/simpy/docs/about/index.rst

 ===========

 This sections is all about the non-technical stuff.
 How did SimPy evolve?
 Who was responsible for it?
-And what the heck were they tinking when they made it?
+And what the heck were they thinking when they made it?

 .. toctree::